 So Long Country

 So Long Country is a brand new work in development.
-It is currently scheduled for Australian premiere in late 2020.

 So Long Country is an imaginary ethnographic music from the future, presented in the form of a live concert.